 But Google Alerts are simply not the best tool for the job.

-They may be free, but there are better free options available.
+Google Alerts price may be attractive since it’s a free tool, but there are better free options available.
 And the paid options make them look silly and quaint.

 In this post, we’re going to see why Google Alerts are no longer enough for your business, and what your options are should you choose to move away from them.